The Search for Violante: Restoration Episode 5

 At 5.30 pm on November 26, 2025, join us at Il Palmerino Cultural Association, in the Colonica di Villa Il Palmerino, for a lecture by US writer and professor Jacqueline Marie Musacchio, entitled: The Art and Life of Francesca Alexander (1837 - 1917) , after her recently published book by the same name.
 Francesca Alexander and her parents moved from Boston to Florence in 1853 and became part of the city's thriving international community.
 She was a largely self-taught artist,

-THE CURATORS QUADERNO - Issue 7
+THE CURATORS' QUADERNO - Issue 7 Tribute to Sarah Maldoror, Revolution on Film

-THE CURATORS' QUADERNO - ISSUE 6
+THE CURATORS' QUADERNO - ISSUE 6 Now or Never: 13 Artists at Museo Sant'Orsola

-Now or Never: 13 Artists at Museo Sant'Orsola The Curators' Quaderno - Issue 6, ph.
-Claudio Ripalti Museo Sant’Orsola is celebrating its final show prior to the complex’s restructuring and renovation: ‘The Rose that Grew from Concrete’, curated by Morgane Lucquet Laforgue.
-The exhibition showcases site-specific works by 13 international contemporary artists, as they respond to the venue’s multi-century history.
-Now or Never is our sixth issue of The Curators’ Quaderno , and
+The Curators' Quaderno - Issue 6, ph.
+Claudio Ripalti Thirteen contemporary artist band together to reconstruct the history of an ancient convent in the center of future, soon to be a new museum.
+PRESS IMAGE TO FLIP THROUGH Museo Sant’Orsola is celebrating its final show prior to the complex’s restructuring and renovation: ‘The Rose that Grew from Concrete’, curated by Morgane Lucquet Laforgue.
+The exhibition showcases site-specific works by 13 international contemporary arti

 The Eye of the Needle: Textile storytelling with artist Cécile Davidovici